bitrise-io/bitrise-oauth/README.md

 The package offers wide configurability using Options.
 You can easily override any parameter by passing the desired Option(s) as constructor arguments.
 Not only the `AuthProvider` itself has Options, but each use-case has their own Options as well, offering further configuration possibilities.

 #### Option
-- `WithTokenURL(tokenURL string) Option` overrides the URL of the authentication service that provides an access token.
+- `WithBaseURL(baseURL string) Option` overrides the base URL of the authentication service.

+- `WithRealm(realm string) ValidatorOption` overrides the realm.

 #### HTTPClientOption
 - `WithContext(ctx context.Context) HTTPClientOption` overrides the HTTP context of the client.